-First Cow – Berlinale 2020 Review Carmen Paddock February 24, 2020 Reviews Some films need no special tricks or thrills to captivate, and Kelly Reichardt’s latest is a near faultless example.
-Following a loner cook and a Chinese immigrant who form a loving alliance in their travels...
+First Cow – Review Carmen Paddock May 28, 2021 Reviews This film was previously reviewed in February 2020 as part of our Berlinale coverage.
+Some films need no special tricks or thrills to captivate, and Kelly Reichardt’s latest is a near faultless example....

 Journey’s End – Review Jack Blackwell February 3, 2018 Reviews This film was previously reviewed on 07/10/17 as part of London Film Festival.
 In adapting a play to the screen, there’s a tough balance to strike.
 You have to retain the essence of the original...